maxfierrog/maxfierrog.github.io/README.md

 * GitHub pages deployments using actions.
 * Google services.

-Feel free to let me know if you find a typo, a security flaw of some kind (in my static site lol), or have a suggestion.
+Feel free to let me know if you find a typo, a security flaw of some kind, or have a suggestion.